 Videos are also plugged directly into Typing Jungle.
 They're both instructional and entertaining, and cover topics such as typing basics, good posture, and remembering to take breaks.
 These videos aim to keep your students engaged and excited about progressing through their lessons.
 When creating a custom lesson plan, you can add videos exactly as you would add any other lesson.
 If you find them distracting, simply delete the video lesson.

 Animated stories create a dynamic, creative environment for students to practice their typing.
 Students see a story develop as they type, and this immersive experience makes students feel like they are writing their own short story.
 The animated story typing videos are not plugged into Typing Jungle and are accessible as separate lesson plans.
-Three stories are currently offered and available to install from your Lesson Plan Library: Going Solo, Ava & The Rabbit, and The Perfect Match.
+Five stories are currently offered and available to use in your class: Going Solo, Ava & The Rabbit, The Perfect Match, Sam & Luna, Albert Goes to Symphony Hall.

 Coding lessons allow students to practice how to type in different programming languages.
 This lesson type supports syntax highlighting according to the language.
 These lessons are not integrated into a particular lesson plan, but are available for you to add to custom lesson plans.